cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 ## Privacy

-I trust more a company that is not living off ads.
+I trust a company that is not living off ads more.
 But even if you don’t trust them, they provide <https://blog.kagi.com/kagi-privacy-pass> to ensure they cannot track you.

 # AI

-We live in a world where every product includes AI features, for the best, and more often, for worse.
+We live in a world where every product includes AI features, for the better, and more often, for the worse.

 But Kagi provides genuinely useful AI features: